- What is the eduroam service?

 - Visitors will use the JRS2 tier

-Useful websites, guides and help
+Useful websites, guides and further help

 For assistance with using eduroam, please contact the IT Service Desk.
+Visitors should contact their home institution for support.

 If possible, please be ready to provide the following information: